 Specialization studies (102 ECTS credits).
 Specialization studies include obligatory and elective studies:

 Obligatory specialization studies (59 ECTS credits) include courses on energy systems engineering, bio-energy technology solutions, energy economics, steam boilers.

 Elective specialization studies (43 ECTS credits) include courses on district heating, advanced modelling for transport phenomena, steam turbines, renewable energy technology.

 The Master’s thesis and seminar, 30 ECTS credits, is a part of specialization studies.
 The thesis an advanced research project, which requires approximately six months of full-time work.
 It is completed during the fourth semester of the degree program.

-The Energy Systems program also offers students a possibility for double or triple degree studies.
-Students admitted to the double or triple degree program receive a degree certificate from two or three universities after they have fulfilled the degree requirements of all universities involved.
+The Bioenergy Systems Program also offers students a possibility for double degree studies.
+Students admitted to the double degree program receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities involved.

-Students admitted to complete the Master’s Degree in the Energy Systems program at LUT may apply for the double degree program with the Peter the Great St. Petersburg Polytechnical University or the triple degree program with the Peter the Great St. Petersburg Polytechnical University and Leibniz Universität Hannover.
+Students admitted to complete the master’s degree in the master’s program at LUT may apply for the double degree program with the Peter the Great St. Petersburg Polytechnical University.

 After graduation, you will understand the benefits and drawbacks of different bio-energy generation technologies and will be able to design small-scale bio-energy systems.